hackmdio/codimd/public/docs/slide-example.md

 ---

-## Speaker View
+## Speaker

 There's a [speaker view](https://github.com/hakimel/reveal.js#speaker-notes).
 It includes a timer, preview of the upcoming slide as well as your speaker notes.

 Press the _S_ key to try it out.

 Note:
   Oh hey, these are some notes.
-They'll be hidden in your presentation, but you can see them if you open the speaker notes window (hit 's' on your keyboard).
+They'll be hidden in your presentation, but you can see them if you open the speaker notes window (hit `s` on your keyboard).

 ---

 ## Take a Moment

-Press B or . on your keyboard to pause the presentation.
+Press `B` or `.` on your keyboard to pause the presentation.
 This is helpful when you're on stage and want to take distracting slides off the screen.

 ---

-# THE END
+# The End